trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 title: "Production Twitter on One Machine: 100Gbps NICs and NVMe are fast"
 description: ""
 good: true
-draft: true
 category:
 assetid: twitterperf
 tags: []
 ---
 {% include JB/setup %}

 In this post I'll attempt the fun stunt of designing a system that could serve the full production load of Twitter with most of the features intact on a single (very powerful) machine.
-I'll start by showing off a Rust prototype of the core tweet distribution data structure handling 35x full load, and then do math around how modern high-performance storage and networking might let you serve a close-to-fully-featured Twitter on one machine.
+I'll start by showing off a Rust prototype of the core tweet distribution data structure handling 35x full load by fitting the hot set in RAM and parallelizing with atomics, and then do math around how modern high-performance storage and networking might let you serve a close-to-fully-featured Twitter on one machine.

 I want to be clear this is meant as educational fun, and not as a good idea, at least going all the way to one machine.
 In the middle of the post I talk about all the alternate-universe infrastructure that would need to exist before doing this would be practical.
-There's also some features which can't fit, and others where I'm not really that confident in my estimates.
+There's also some features which can't fit, and a lot of ways I'm not really confident in my estimates.

 I've now spent about a week of evenings and a 3 weekends doing research, math and prototypes, gradually figuring out how to fit more and more features (images?!
 ML?!!) than I initially thought I could fit.
 We'll start with the very basics of Twitter and then go through gradually more and more features, in what I hope will be a fascinating tour of an alternative world of systems design where web apps are built like high performance trading systems.
 I'll also analyze the minimum cost configuration using multiple more practical machines, and talk about the practical disadvantages and advantages of such a design.